isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 #### 19. What health measures must I take in Japan before departing for Singapore?

 Travellers must have remained in Japan for 14 days prior to departure for Singapore.
 They must monitor their health status before departure from Japan, undergo a pre-departure PCR test in Japan at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the medical institutions designated by Japan.
 Please visit this [link](https://www.meti.go.jp/policy/investment/tecot/top.html) for a list of designated medical institutions.
-[Note: Website only in Japanese; enquiries in English can be made via phone (+65- 6235-8855) or email (<fastlane@sn.mofa.go.jp>) to the Embassy of Japan in Singapore.]
+[Note: Website only in Japan; enquiries in English can be made via phone (+65 6830 3513) or email (atsuki.swata@mofa.go.jp) to Mr Sawata Atsuki at the Japanese Embassy.]
 The certificate should be in English or accompanied by an English translation.

 #### 20. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from Japan to Singapore?

 The traveller is required to produce the following documents for pre-boarding checks:
 - A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);
 - A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore);
-- A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be from one of the medical institutions designated by the Japanese Government and should be in English or accompanied by an English translation); and
+- A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be from one of the medical institutions designated by the Japanese Government <b><u>and</u></b> should be in English or accompanied by an English translation); and
 - A return air ticket or proof of other transportation arrangements to depart Singapore.

 Otherwise, the traveller may be refused boarding.